Best Hotels in Split 2026: Luxury, Boutique & Budget Picks

 Budget picks

-• Best for: Lowest-cost base with reasonable location
+• Best for: The most affordable base with a reasonable walking distance to the palace

 Hotel summary table